bluehalo/node-fhir-server-core/README.md

 ## Roadmap
 - Support for more versions
 	- DSTU2 profiles is coming soon.
-	- R4 profiles will be available soon.
+	- R4 profiles will be available in the near future.
 - Remaining Endpoints (Terminology Operations)
 - Validation Service
 - Enhancing Authentication and adding additional scope checks